TerragonDE/OpenFOAM/README.md

 It is called smoother because we do not use this to solve the linear system but rather quickly remove some part of error.
 Other than Jacobi, openfoam also uses ILU based smoother.

+## checkMesh errors
+non-orthogonality (nO) is a very important parameter, we can define three ranges of its values:
+    nO 41 70 – safe values
+    70 41 nO < 90 – require special treatment of , e.g., nonOrthoCorrectors in fvSolution or numerical schemes in fvSchemes
+    nO 42 9O – bad mesh, which can not be used for simulation The errors with three stars are the most important.
+I have played around with the number of non-orthogonal corrector loops and found that 2 are sufficient.